top of page

 Some commonly reported benefits include:

-• heart health support due to olive oil and omega-3-rich seafood
+• heart health support from olive oil and omega-3-rich seafood

 • improved blood sugar balance from fiber-rich foods

-• naturally balanced calorie intake that may support weight management
+• naturally balanced eating that may support weight management

-• anti-inflammatory ingredients such as olive oil, herbs, and vegetables
+• anti-inflammatory ingredients like olive oil, herbs, and vegetables

 How to Build a Balanced Mediterranean Diet Plate

-One of the easiest ways to follow Mediterranean-style eating is to think in terms of plate balance rather than restriction.
+One of the easiest ways to follow Mediterranean-style eating is to focus on plate balance rather than strict rules.

 • ½ vegetables – leafy greens, tomatoes, cucumbers, roasted vegetables, or salads

-• ¼ lean protein – salmon, shrimp, grilled chicken, chickpeas, lentils, or yogurt
+• ¼ lean protein – salmon, shrimp, chicken, chickpeas, or lentils

 • ¼ whole grains or legumes – quinoa, farro, rice, or beans

-• Healthy fats – a drizzle of olive oil, olives, nuts, or seeds
+• Healthy fats – olive oil, olives, nuts, or seeds

-• Fresh herbs & citrus – parsley, dill, oregano, lemon, garlic
+• Fresh herbs & citrus – parsley, dill, oregano, lemon

-This structure creates meals that feel satisfying and nourishing while staying light and fresh — the hallmark of Mediterranean cooking.
+This structure creates meals that feel satisfying, nourishing, and balanced — the foundation of Mediterranean cooking.

 Is the Mediterranean diet good for weight loss?